 The Company is also engaged in property development through its subsidiaries, Alsons Land Corporation and Kamanga Agro-Industrial Economic Development Corporation.
 The property development and other investment segment is currently not active in construction and development as such.
-Hence, it currently does not have any suppliers.
+Hence, the property development and other investments is inactive in terms of ongoing construction and development projects.
+This means that, at the moment, the company is not engaged in building new properties, infrastructure, or related activities.

 Declaration of dividends is subject to approval by the Board of Directors.
 Management continuously endeavors to increase ACR's share value through new projects and expansion programs while at the same time provide yearly dividends to its shareholders.
 On June 8, 2011, the Board of Directors adopted a dividend policy of annually declaring dividends from 20% of the previous year's unappropriated retained earnings.
-See "Dividends" on page 89.
+See "Dividends" on page 92.